 With just over a million users, Drupal's global community is significantly smaller.
 Add to that the fact that most people using Drupal are developers, the problems and solutions discussed online are often complex and specific.

 Unfortunately, this means they won't be much help to just casual users.

 Not being able to find a solution online could make you more inclined to look for professional help, but even there Drupal can be constraining.

 Because the CMS is less popular than WordPress there are fewer developers out there, meaning they get to charge more for their services.

 Community is definitely a category where WordPress wins outright.
-There is no substituting the range of different skill levels or the global reach of the WordPress community.
-With WordPress, you can easily find help and other like-minded developers.
+There is no substitute for the range of different skill levels or the global reach of the WordPress community.
+You can easily find help and other like-minded WordPress developers.

 So, Which CMS Should You Choose?